This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is TOS diagnosed?

-Your caregiver will check your posture.
+Your healthcare provider will check your posture.
 He will check your pulse and ask you to move your head, neck, arms, or hands in different positions.
 He will ask about your symptoms during these movements.
 He will also check the nerves in your arms and hands.
 You may also need any of the following:

 - Blood tests may be needed to check for other conditions, such as infection.